OAA Full Members

 Stephen Cook (Australia) – PhD 1991, City University of London.
 Director of the Defense and Systems Institute and DSTO Professor of Systems Engineering with over 25 years of experience in systems engineering research, education, and practice.
 Former Senior Principal Research Scientist at the Australian Defense Science and Technology Organization managing telecommunications systems research and also technical manager in the defense and telecommunications industries.
 Fellow in the UK Institution of Engineering and Technology and in the Institution of Engineers Australia.
 Past President of the Systems Engineering Society of Australia.
 Recipient of the Australian Department of Defense Secretary’s Award for Achievement and High Commendation Award – National Engineering Excellence Awards, Engineers Australia.
 Author of 130 papers and one book.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Cook to Membership in the International Honor Society for Systems Engineering.

 Daniel E. Hastings (United States) – PhD 1978, MIT.
-As Professor of Aeronautics and Astronautics and Engineering Systems, Hastings taught courses and seminars in plasma physics, rocket propulsion, advanced space power and propulsion systems, aerospace policy, technology and policy, and space systems engineering.
-Served the Engineering Systems Division variously and as Director from 2001-05.
-Chief scientist to the U.S. Air Force from 1997 to 1999.
-Hastings’ recent research has concentrated on issues of space systems and space policy with published papers and a book in the field of spacecraft-environment interactions and several papers in space propulsion and space systems.
+Professor of Aeronautics and Astronautics and Engineering Systems.
+Hastings taught courses and seminars in plasma physics, rocket propulsion, advanced space power and propulsion systems, aerospace policy, technology and policy, and space systems engineering.
+Served the Engineering Systems Division as Director from 2001-05.
+Chief scientist to the US Air Force from 1997 to 1999.
+Hastings’ research has concentrated on issues of space systems and policy with published papers and a book on spacecraft-environment interactions and several papers in space propulsion and space systems.
 He has led several national studies on government investment in space technology.
 Fellow of the AIAA and a member of the International Academy of Astronautics.
-He is serving as a member of the National Science Board, the Applied Physics Lab Science and Technology Advisory Panel, as well as the Chair of Air Force Scientific Advisory Board.
-Hastings has served on several national committees on issues in National Security Space and was named a Fellow of INCOSE in 2007.
+He is serving as a member of the National Science Board, the Applied Physics Lab Science and Technology Advisory Panel, and as Chair of Air Force Scientific Advisory Board.
+Hastings has served on several national committees on issues in National Security Space and was named an INCOSE Fellow.
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Hastings to Membership in the International Honor Society for Systems Engineering.

 Eberhard Gill (Netherlands) – PhD 1988, Eberhard-Karls University.
 Gill holds the Chair of Space Systems Engineering of the Delft University of Technology.
 He has been serving as researcher at the German Aerospace Center (DLR) from 1989 to 2006 in the field of precise satellite orbit determination, autonomous navigation, and spacecraft formation flying.
 He has developed a GPS-based onboard navigation system which is operating on the BIRD microsatellite.
 Gill has been co-investigator on several international missions, including Mars 94-96, Mars-Express, Rosetta, Equator-S and Champ and acted as Principal Investigator on the PRISMA formation flying satellite mission.
 Dr. Gill has authored or co-authored more than 150 journal articles and conference papers.
 He has co-authored three textbooks and has been appointed program director of the SpaceTech post-graduate program of the Delft University of Technology.
 In 2009, he was appointed a corresponding member of the International Academy of Astronautics (IAA).
 Therefore, the Omega Alpha Association Board of Directors is delighted and honored to welcome Professor Gill to Membership in the International Honor Society for Systems Engineering.